-- Difficult Conversations: If it's important enough to put in the note, it's important enough to talk about.
-Knowing that "you're on the same page" can improve trust and the relationship. - Highlighting Strengths: Describing the patient's strengths and achievements alongside his/her clinical problems can help the patient gain a broader context within which to consider his or her illness and tackle difficult behavioral changes. - Avoid Jargon, Acronym, and Abbreviations: Avoid jargon and abbreviations, especially ones that might easily be misinterpreted (e.g., "SOB" or "patient denies").
-Briefly define or simplify medical terms (short of breath, rather than dyspneic). - Provide a Balanced Perspective: Complement sensitive mental health diagnoses with non-judgmental descriptive information.
-To empower positive change, highlight the patient's strengths and achievements, balancing thereby descriptions of their symptoms and clinical problems.
+- Difficult conversations: If it's important enough to put in the note, it's important enough to talk about.
+Knowing that 'you're on the same page' can improve trust and the relationship. - Avoid jargon, acronym, and abbreviations: void jargon and abbreviations, especially those that might easily be misinterpreted by your patients (e.g., "SOB" or "patient denies").
+Briefly define or simplify medical terms (short of breath, rather than dyspneic). - Provide a balanced perspective: For mental health issues in particular, describe the patient's strengths and achievements along with documenting clinical problems.
+This can help the patient gain a broader context within which to consider illness and tackle difficult behavioral changes.